1793 Philadelphia yellow fever epidemic: Epidemic declared

-After two weeks and an increasing number of fever cases, Dr. Benjamin Rush, a doctor's apprentice during the city's 1762 Yellow Fever epidemic, saw the pattern; he recognized that yellow fever had returned.
+Dr. Benjamin Rush was a doctor's apprentice during the city's 1762 yellow fever epidemic, and after two weeks and an increasing number of fever cases, he recognized the pattern.
 Rush alerted his colleagues and the government that the city faced an outbreak of "highly contagious, as well as mortal... bilious remitting yellow fever."
 Adding to the alarm was that, unlike with most fevers, the principal victims were not very young or very old.
 Many of the early deaths were teenagers and heads of families in the dockside areas.
 Believing that the refugees from Saint-Domingue were carrying the disease, the city imposed a quarantine of two to three weeks on immigrants and their goods.
-Still, it was unable to enforce it as the epidemic spread further.
+However, the government was unable to enforce it as the epidemic spread further.

-Then, the largest city in the US, with around 50,000 residents, Philadelphia was relatively compact, and most houses were within seven blocks of its major port on the Delaware River—docking facilities extended from Southwark, south of the city, to Kensington, to the north.
+Philadelphia was the largest city in the US, with around 50,000 residents, and most houses were within seven blocks of its major port on the Delaware River—docking facilities extended from Southwark south of the city, to Kensington to the north.
 Cases of fever clustered at first around the Arch Street wharf.
 Rush blamed "some damaged coffee which putrefied on the wharf near Arch Street" for causing the fevers.
 Soon, cases appeared in Kensington.
-As the port was critical to the state's economy, the Pennsylvania governor, Thomas Mifflin, had responsibility for its health.
+As the port was critical to the state's economy, Pennsylvania Governor Thomas Mifflin had responsibility for its health.
 He asked the port physician, Dr. James Hutchinson, to assess the conditions.
 The doctor found that 67 of about 400 residents near the Arch Street wharf were sick, but only 12 had "malignant fevers."